salsabilmislat/reading-notes/code401/Read417.md

     soup.findAll('a')

-5. geting data files with a for loop to download the links
+5. getting  data files with a for loop to download the links

 ### Techniques